Manishaneeli/Smart-CCTV-Violence-Detection-with-Signal-Alerting/README.md

 - **Integration with Police Systems:** Interfaces with CAD systems and GIS platforms for effective police response.
 - **Data Storage and Management:** On-site or cloud-based storage for captured video footage.

+## Code Details
+   Code is in ALL INDIA HACKATHON.ipynb provided in the repository
+## visual
+   Image of getting the Emergency mail when violence is detected in

 ## Future Improvements
 - Integration with AI for more accurate violence detection.
 - Enhanced privacy measures for sensitive data handling.